regisaputra94/goto_logistic/README.md

 How To Run
 1. Run setup above
 2. Clone this repo to local
-3. cd farmacare
+3. cd goto_logistic
-2. robot -d result/ testCase/bookDepository.robot
+2. robot -d result/ testCase/sauceDemo.robot